 - Concho Valley Area Agency on Aging (CVAAA);

 - Passenger Fares

 - Contributions from the counties and cities served.

-In accordance with regulations of the U. S. Department of Transportation (DOT), 49 CFR Part 26, Hill Country Transit District (HCTD) has established a Disadvantaged Business Enterprise (DBE) program.
-HCTD is required to submit its DBE goal to the Federal Transit Administration (FTA), if HCTD will meet the threshold of the award of prime contracts (excluding transit vehicle purchases) exceeding $250,000 in Federal funds per year from the FTA.
-HCTD has notified the FTA that it reasonably anticipated that it would not meet the threshold in Federal Fiscal Years 2015 through 2017, and, therefore, did not develop an overall DBE goal.
+If HCTD will meet the threshold of the award of prime contracts (excluding transit vehicle purchases) exceeding an aggregate of $250,000 in Federal funds per year from the Federal Transit Administration (FTA), HCTD is required to develop a DBE Goal and submit it to the FTA.
+HCTD has notified the FTA that it reasonably anticipates that it will not meet the threshold in Federal Fiscal Years 2021 through 2023, and therefore, did not develop an overall DBE goal.